thisdot/starter.dev/starters/solidstart-tanstackquery-tailwind-modules/README.md

 ## Installation

-This README is written with npm in mind but you can use other manager runners
+This README is written with npm in mind but you can use other manager runners (yarn, pnpm, etc.)

 ### CLI (Recommended)